All about the working holiday in Norway!

 You must have a passport that is valid for the entire duration of your working holiday.

 You must provide evidence of sufficient funds to cover your initial living expenses in Norway.
-The minimum is NOK41,370 (or the equivalent in another currency).
+In 2026, the minimum is NOK 45,507 (or the equivalent in another currency).
+Source.

 See our chapter on budgeting for an idea of how much more savings you should have for a working holiday.